HOWARD

 HAL Star Party Reports and Other News

-If you are a HAL member and wish to receive emails about impromptu star parties, update your membership profile to opt-in for impromptu email notifications from hal_impromptu@googlegroups.com.
+If you are a HAL member and wish to receive emails about impromptu star parties, update your membership profile to opt-in for impromptu email notifications from our hal-impromptu@gaggle.email (Gaggle list).

 Details: How to Join HAL's Impromptu Mailing List?